Frequently Asked Questions

 How is UPPAA Organized?

-UPPAA is a not-for-profit organization with an elected Board of Directors (Board members are listed on our brochure).
+UPPAA is a not-for-profit organization with an elected Board of Directors.
 Board positions are open to all members and are elected biennially by the membership.

 What is UPPAA’s Future?